-- For the entire summer assignment combined, there is a maximum of 50 possible points. - The documentary assignment will be given during the first week of school, and will be a separate assignment with separate points. - Providing responses and essays that are determined to be less than adequate (essentially, a summer assignment that was shown very little effort) will likely result in a D as the first grade of the semester.
+- For the entire summer assignment combined, there is a maximum of 100 possible points. - The documentary assignment may be followed up by an individual writing assignment or group project.
+Either of these possibilities will be a separate assignment with separate points. - Providing responses and essays that are determined to be less than adequate (essentially, a summer assignment that shows very little effort) will likely result in a D as the first grade of the semester.